Josip Stadler: Death

 Stadler died in Sarajevo on the feast day of the Assumption of Mary in his 75th year.
 He was succeeded by archbishop Ivan Šarić.
 Stadler was buried in Sarajevo Cathedral.

-Canonization
+Canonization and legacy

 During Pope John Paul II's visit to Bosnia and Herzegovina on 12 April 1997 the pope prayed at Stadler's grave.
 The process for Stadler's canonization began in Sarajevo on 20 June 2002.

+Stadler was proclaimed Honorary citizen of Slavonski Brod (2023).

 Works

 Following is a partial list of works authored by archbishop Stadler: